 Information Choices And Changes

-Most emails I send you will be about my business dealings with you.
+Emails I send you will be business communication.
 Sometimes, I may send you non-essential emails, but these emails will have a clear way to “opt-out.”
 If you opt out, you will no longer receive non-essential emails from me.

 You can typically remove and reject cookies from my Service with your browser settings.
 Many browsers are set to accept cookies until you change your settings.
 If you remove or reject cookies, it could affect how our Service works for you.
 So just a heads up on that.
 More detailed information about cookie management with specific web browsers can be found at the browsers’ respective websites.
 What Are Cookies?